(246) South Lake Tahoe

 1. How do I get a Brake & Lamp Inspection?

-Visit the California Department of Motor Vehicle website for locations and more information.
-Smog Brake/ Lamp - California DMV
+Visit the California Department of Motor Vehicle website for locations and more information at Smog Brake/ Lamp - California DMV

 2. How do I report a non-emergency situation?